BUEC500C1/health-monitor-health_app/README.md

 The repository contains multiple modules developed independently.

 ## Sensors:
 Author: Lijunwei

 Description:
+  In our proect, we do not use real sensor to test our project.
+Therefore, simulation file will replace actual sensor as input.

 -- Input
+    sensor_pulse.cvs
+    sensor_blood_pressure.cvs
+    sensor_blood_oxygen.cvs

 -- Output

 ## Display:

 Author:Jingyi Li